 Dunreith Volunteer Fire Department / 213 Washington St., Dunreith / Food/Drinks

 Limited parking available at this stop.
 PSVs should park in the lot before reaching the fire station or proceed past the fire department and park in the lot or off the shoulder of US 40.

 The finish line (mile 160) at Earlham College (801 National Road, Richmond) will close at 9:00 pm EDT.
 Riders’ times are recorded when they cross the finish line.
 After that they need to SLOW DOWN, enter the lane in single file, allow RAIN staff to record their rider number, and proceed to collect their finisher’s medal.
 To ensure accurate time recording, it is crucial that riders follow the directions of RAIN staff.
 Restrooms and showers are available at the Earlham Athletics and Wellness Center.
-See the Earlham College Finish Detail Map for detailed instructions for picking up riders at the Earlham College finish line, which will be posted here by July 1, 2017.
+See the Earlham College Finish Detail Map for picking up riders at the Earlham College finish line, which will be posted here by July 1, 2017.
 Earlham is a dry campus and participants and their crews are asked to respect the no-alcohol policy.

 People from their early teens to age 70 and up have ridden RAIN.
 See the Training Tips page to get some ideas on how it CAN be done!

 Visit the Contact page to email your questions.